 In still other cases, like with spider plants and aloe, the root bound houseplants will not produce offshoots unless the plant is cramped.
 Transplanting the root bound plant will result in a large mother plant, which will have no baby plants.
 Being root bound signals to the plant that the environment could be threatening and it will go into overdrive to make sure that there is a next generation to survive.

 Even with happier as root bound houseplants, you will need to eventually consider repotting the root bound plant if you want it to get any larger.
-But before transplanting root bound plant, consider if maybe the plant would be more presentable and beautiful if it stays root bound for a little longer.
+Before transplanting root bound plants though, consider if maybe the plant would be more presentable and beautiful if it stays root bound for a little longer.